FOREX-Dollar holds near lows before U.S. jobs data

 By Jessica Mortimer

-LONDON, Oct 22 (Reuters) - The dollar held near recent lows on Tuesday, with investors cautious before delayed jobs data that will give an indication of the strength of the U.S. economy before the government shut down earlier this month.
+LONDON, Oct 22 (Reuters) - The dollar held near its recent lows on Tuesday, with investors cautious before delayed jobs data that will give an indication of the strength of the U.S. economy before this month’s government shutdown.

 Most market participants expect the negative impact of the shutdown on the economy will lead the U.S. Federal Reserve to delay scaling back its stimulus programme until 2014.

-U.S. payrolls are expected to have increased by 180,000 in September, with the jobless rate steady at 7.3 percent.
-The figures, which were originally due on Oct.
-4, will be released at 1230 GMT.
+Payrolls are expected to have increased by 180,000 in September, with the jobless rate steady at 7.3 percent.
+The figures are due at 1230 GMT.

-“Euro/dollar is attempting again the 2-year high level ... but a positive reading in the non-farm payrolls figure could push (it) toward $1.3658 and $1.3636,” said Francesco Scotto, portfolio manager at RTFX Fund Management Ltd.

-Ian Stannard, head of European FX strategy at Morgan Stanley, expected investors to be cautious before the data.
+Ian Stannard, head of European FX strategy at Morgan Stanley, expected investors to remain cautious before the data.

 “Any signs of weakness could push back Fed tapering.
 If it is a strong number it would suggest that the shutdown may have had only a limited impact, but the reassurance (for the dollar) may prove to be short-lived.”